sajswl/encryptonize-core/kubernetes/README.md

 ## CockroachDB Deployment

-You need a kubernetes cluster in order to deploy CockroachDB.
+You need a Kubernetes cluster in order to deploy CockroachDB.
 If you don't have one, we provide a quickstart guide to set one up:

 1. [AWS cluster quickstart](aws_default_cluster_setup.md)
 2. [Azure cluster quickstart](azure_default_cluster_setup.md)